HTTP-RPC/Kilo/README.md

 For example, given the preceding request, the key with name "contactID" would be "jsmith" and the key with name "addressType" would be "home".

-### Documentation
+### API Documentation
 API documentation can be viewed by appending "?api" to a service URL; for example:

 ```
 GET /math?api
 ```

-Service methods are grouped by resource path.
-Method parameters and return values are encoded as follows:
+Methods are grouped by resource path.
+Parameters and return values are encoded as follows:

 * `Object`: "any"
 * `Void` or `void`: "void"